sagelabs/standards/python/core/effectively-store-and-manipulate-data-using-python-standard-data-structures.md

 2. Transform arbitrarily formatted data into another format
 3. Format data for transport across a network
 4. Encode data in a standard data carrying format (json, xml, csv, etc)
 5. Load data into a data structure to support an algorithm's efficient execution
+6. Recognize the rules respective to references in data structures, and their effects on garbage collection